Request for Proposals: “The Philosophy & Theology of Immortality”

 Those applicants who are invited to submit full proposals must include:

-§ A cover letter with the title, amount requested, duration of the project (not to exceed two years), and team members (if applicable).
+§ A cover letter with the title, amount requested, duration of the project (not to exceed one year), and team members (if applicable).

-§ A description of the work to be carried out, not to exceed 5,000 words.
-The description should explain the central questions of the project, the background and significance of the questions, identification of which of the three research categories (listed above) the project falls under, the methodology (in sufficient detail to establish scientific rigor), and the researchers’ qualifications to conduct the research.
+§ A description of the work to be carried out, not to exceed 5,000 words (references do not count toward this total).
+The description should include the central questions of the project, the background and significance of the questions, identification of which of the three research categories (listed above) the project falls under, and a summary of the main idea or argument.

 § A project abstract of up to 500 words which explains the project and its significance to non-academics, and which would be published on The Immortality Project website and possibly in Templeton materials, and included in publicity materials if the proposal is funded.